apache/beam/learning/prompts/code-generation/java/04_io_bigtable.md

                  .apply(Create.of(elements))
                 // Apply a ParDo transformation to create mutations .apply("Group in Mutations", ParDo.of(new CreateMutations()))
-                 // Write the mutations to BigTable table .apply(BigtableIO.write()
+                 // Write the mutations to Bigtable table .apply(BigtableIO.write()
                          .withInstanceId(options.getInstanceId())
                          .withProjectId(project)